 Things to do in Dordrecht

 I’d been to Dordrecht once, many years ago, to attend a dinner party, but I didn’t get to see much of the city then.
 This time around, I spent a whole day strolling around the historic centre and I absolutely loved it!
 At a certain point, I wondered out loud why Dordrecht (or ‘Dordt’ as locals call it) doesn’t feature more often in publications about the most beautiful cities to visit in the Netherlands!
 With its gorgeous inner harbours and more than 900 national monuments, Dordrecht definitely warrants a visit.
+In fact, Dordrecht is one of the towns in the Netherlands I always recommend to visitors.
 You can also include Dordrecht in a larger Central Netherlands itinerary.

 I stayed at Hotel Dordrecht, a boutique hotel located in a historic building just outside the city centre.
 From here, it’s a short walk (±5 minutes) into the historic centre, with its long inner harbours that divide the city into several islands.
 I’ve created pins of the main sights in Dordrecht on the map above.
 Here are elevn ideas for things to do in Dordrecht: